cabraham/Books/DeepWork/README.md

 The 4 Disciplines of Execution (4DX)

 ##### Discipline 1: Focus on the Wildly Important
- - Wildly Important Goals (WIGs)
+**Wildly Important Goals (WIGs)**
- > *"If you want to win the war for attention, don't try to say 'no' to the trivial distractions you find on the information smorgasbord; try to say 'yes' to the subject htat arouses a terrifying longing, and let the terrifying longing crowd out everything else."* - The Art of Focus by David Brooks
+ > *"If you want to win the war for attention, don't try to say 'no' to the trivial distractions you find on the information smorgasbord; try to say 'yes' to the subject that arouses a terrifying longing, and let the terrifying longing crowd out everything else."* - The Art of Focus by David Brooks
- [Hell Yeah or No](https://www.amazon.com/Hell-Yeah-No-whats-worth/dp/1988575117) - by Derek Sivers
+ [Hell Yeah or No](https://www.amazon.com/Hell-Yeah-No-whats-worth/dp/1988575117) - by Derek Sivers Deep Work hours should focus on WIGs

 ##### Discipline 2: Act on the Lead Measures
 2 types of measures.
 *Lag* measure - describe the thing you're ultimately trying to improve